Site icon Mailtrap

 How to send emails using Rust and Mailtrap API?

-To send emails using the Mailtrap Email Sending API in Rust, use an HTTP client library to make a POST request to the API endpoint.
+To send emails using the Mailtrap Email API in Rust, use an HTTP client library to make a POST request to the API endpoint.

 The commonly used HTTP client library in Rust is reqwest, and I chose it because it’s among the easiest to implement.